-The moment you have all be waiting for, the most disgusting allegations to come up against beverage companies are those involving claims that rodents were found in the drinks.
+The moment you have all been waiting for, the most disgusting allegations to come up against beverage companies are those involving claims that rodents were found in the drinks.
 First of all, YUCK!
 The makers of both Mountain Dew and Monster Energy Drink have been involved in these cases.

 The Monster lawsuit all began when Vitaliy Sulzhik, 19 at the time, purchased a can of Monster at a store in Des Moines, Washington.
-The Huffington Post reported that the young man discovered the rodent when he was drinking the beverage and some mouse got in his mouth.
-After losing his lunch—like we all would—he ultimately decided to bring the can, mouse included, to his lawyer, Reed Yurchak.
+The Huffington Post reported that the young man discovered the rodent when he was drinking the beverage and some of the mouse got in his mouth.
+After losing his lunch—as we all would—he ultimately decided to bring the can, mouse included, to his lawyer, Reed Yurchak.
 His lawyer then sent it off to a lab to be analyzed.

 He has been battling the company for a year to no avail.
-Monster argued that someone must have placed the mouse in his drink after he already opened it, but according to the lab results there was no indication that the mouse was forced through the opening.
+Monster argued that someone must have placed the mouse in his drink after he already opened it, but according to the lab results, there was no indication that the mouse was forced through the opening.

 Strangely enough, in a statement released by Monster as to why this lawsuit could not possibly be true is very similar toin their case.
 The mouse couldn’t have been in the can when you opened it because it would have DISINTEGRATED by that point.
 EW!
 PepsiCo’s lawyer said that if the mouse alleged to be in a can of Mountain Dew had been in there it would not have been recognizable but would instead merely be a jellied substance.

 Product liability is a serious matter.
 We all know that some lawsuits seem absurd but sometimes people really are harmed by these products and their manufacturers should be held accountable.
 Happy hydrating everyone, hope there are no furry creatures at the bottom of your beverage.